AxdeKlerk/SLP/DEBUGGING.md

 Always enforce business rules on the backend, not just the frontend.
 Even if the form uses a `<select>` limited to 1–9, users can still tamper with `POST` data.
 By clamping the quantity inside the *Django* `views`, the basket remains safe against malicious inputs and ensures stable order totals.

+## Routing Error

+**Bug:**

+When I clicked the *Proceed to Payment* button on the profile page, *Django* raised a `NoReverseMatch` error:
+`Reverse for 'payment_checkout' not found. 'payment_checkout' is not a valid view function or pattern name.`

+This happened because in `profile.html` I used `{% url 'payment_checkout' %}` without the correct namespace.
+Since the `payments` app was included in `config/urls.py` with `namespace="payments"`, *Django* could not resolve the route without the prefix.

+**Fix:**

+I updated the template to include the `namespace` so the URL matched the registered name:

+    {% url 'payments:payment_checkout' %}

+After this change and restarting the server, the button correctly resolved to `/payments/checkout/` and redirected as expected.

+**Lesson Learned:**

+When including an app’s URLs in `config/urls.py` with a `namespace`, all reverse lookups using `{% url %}` or `reverse()` must include that namespace.
+Forgetting the namespace will always result in a `NoReverseMatch` error, even if the route is defined correctly.